What to consider when buying an equestrian property

 Consider your requirements

-At a minimum ensure you have the right set up of stables, paddocks and loose boxes to accommodate the number of horses you plan to keep.
-If you’re a hobbyist you’ll need ample storage for hay and tack, while a professional rider is likely to require a larger amount of space for equipment.
+At a minimum ensure you have the right set up of stables, acreage and loose boxes to accommodate the number of horses you plan to keep.
+If you’re a hobbyist you’ll need ample storage for hay and tack, while a professional rider is likely to require a larger amount of space and further facilities such as separate rug and feed rooms and a groom’s kitchen/restroom.

 Location is key